petethegreat/regression/mpgDependanceOnTransmissionType.md

 fit5<-lm(data=mtcars,mpg ~ factor(am) + wt  + hp + cyl + disp)
 ```

-which model is best? used nested stuff and anova to determine most suitable model. more parameters will always give a better fit, but want to check that there is **significant** improvement in the model for each additional variable.
-Wald test / F statistic to check this.
+More model parameters (regressors) will always give a better fit, but we want to check that there is **significant** improvement in the model for each variable added.
+The F statistic will be used to check this (we will consider improvement significant if it exceeds a 95% threshold).

 ```r